SumitSarkar969/Bookmyslot_FaceApp/README.md

-# Bookmyslot_FaceApp
+# Bookmyslot FaceApp
-Face detection and recognition unit of the Bookmyslot WebApp
+This is the face detection and Recognition unit of The app Book my slot